-It is sometimes difficult to know whether theoretical predictions can be observed in a high energy collider experiment, especially when expected experimental signature involve jets and missing transverse energy.
-For this purpose, we have designed a new C++-based framework, Delphes, performing a fast multipurpose detector response simulation.
+This paper presents a new C++ framework, Delphes, performing a fast multipurpose detector response simulation.
 The simulation includes a tracking system, embedded into a magnetic field, calorimeters and a muon system, and possible very forward detectors arranged along the beamline.
 The framework is interfaced to standard file formats (e.g. Les Houches Event File or HepMC) and outputs observables such as isolated leptons, missing transverse energy and collection of jets which can be used for dedicated analyses.
 The simulation of the detector response takes into account the effect of magnetic field, the granularity of the calorimeters and subdetector resolutions.
 A simplified preselection can also be applied on processed events for trigger emulation.
 Detection of very forward scattered particles relies on the transport in beamlines with the Hector software.
 Finally, the FROG 2D/3D event display is used for visualisation of the collision final states.